secbuster/dcrlnd/docs/code_contribution_guidelines.md

 Here’s a model Git commit message:

 ```
-Short (50 chars or less) summary of changes
+prefix: Short (50 chars or less) summary of changes

 More detailed explanatory text, if necessary.
 Wrap it to about 72
 characters or so.
 In some contexts, the first line is treated as the